Preview: The surging Hornets face the misfiring Pistons

 It’s a battle of the Eastern Conference cellar dwellers as the Hornets host the Pistons.

-Don’t look now, folks, but the Charlotte Hornets have won four straight games, including an impressive win against the Miami Heat on Saturday.
+Despite their lackluster overall record, the Charlotte Hornets have won four straight games, including an impressive win against the Miami Heat on Saturday.
 The Pistons, meanwhile, have lost 13 of their last 16 games.

 This game could have implications in the 2023 draft lottery odds as Charlotte currently has the fourth worst record in the league and Detroit has the third worst.